 The small streams that come together to form the River Lymn run down from the hills west of Tetford.
 They pass through the village as a fast flowing stream which at this stage is the very epitome of Tennyson’s brook.
 Particularly just past Tetford watermill it babbles over rocks and roots as it hurries through the village but instead of carrying on east along a wide valley toward South Ormsby it takes a sharp right and enters the New England Ravine.
 This is because 20,000 years ago the main valley was blocked by ice.
-This caused it to flood and the river to spill over a low ridge into the valley to the south and with the force of the meltwater from the glacier it cut a steep sided valley through the sandstone ridge down to the clay below.
+This then caused it to flood and the river to spill over a low ridge into the valley to the south and with the force of the meltwater from the glacier it cut a steep sided valley through the sandstone ridge down to the clay below.
 Beyond the ridge, this surge of water also gouged out a trench 500 metres wide in the soft clay all the way to Stockwith Mill before spilling out into another temporary glacial lake partly surrounding today’s village of Sausthorpe.
 This new course, which the river still occupies, is partly responsible for forming the prominent “knolls” that Tennyson refers to in his most acclaimed poem In Memoriam AHH.
 These, as described in his poem, are visible from the garden of the old rectory where he was born and lived for most of the first twenty eight years of his life.
 (See Tennyson’s Knolls post.)

 The erosive force of the meltwater charged river made the valley bottom ten metres lower than its preglacial eastern course.
 Although conversely the Upper Lymndale valley bottom (See Upper Lymndale post.) was raised slightly through the deposition of sediment during the last glacial maximum when all these events took place and explains why the Lymn did not revert back to its original course in post glacial times.